ulrikstrid/ligo/gitlab-pages/website/src/pages/terms_of_service.md

 1. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the LIGO Privacy Statement, available at [ligolang.org/ADDURL](https://ligolang.org/ADDURL)) and procedures that We may publish from time to time on the Website.
 2. “Content” refers to content featured or displayed through the Website, including without limitation code, text, data, articles, images, photographs, graphics, software, applications, packages, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 "Content" also includes Services.
 “User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
 "Your Content" is Content that You create or own.
 3. “LIGO,” “We,” and “Us” refer to Ligo LANG SASU (128 rue de la Boetie, 75008, Paris), as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, employees and authorized contributors.
-4. The “Service” refers to the applications, software, products, and services provided by LIGO.
+4. The “Service” refers to the applications, software, products, and services provided by LIGO through the Website.
 5. “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service.
 A User must be at least 18 years of age or the age of majority in the jurisdiction that they reside or access the Website or Services.
 6. The “Website” refers to LIGO’s website located at [ligolang.org](https://ligolang.org/), and all content, services, and products provided by LIGO at or through the Website.
 It also refers to LIGO-owned subdomains of ligolang.org, such as [ide.ligolang.org](https://ide.ligolang.org/).
 Occasionally, websites owned or operated by LIGO may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.